Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 3. Stakeholder Resonance

-If your statement fails any of these tests, it's not guiding your organization.
+If your statement fails any of these tests, it's not guiding your organisation.
 It's sitting in a frame.

 The Solution Trap

-Here's why this matters strategically: without clear purpose, organizations fall into what we call the Solution Trap.
+Here's why this matters strategically: without clear purpose, organisations fall into what we call the Solution Trap.

 The Solution Trap works like this.
 Something breaks.
 Revenue drops.
 A competitor disrupts your market.
 A regulation changes.
 A pandemic hits.
 The leadership team gathers and does what leadership teams do: brainstorm solutions.